Orientation

 People seeking to develop a deeper relationship with their inner world and dreams

-HSPs (highly-sensitive persons) just beginning to learn about their traits (Are you an HSP?)
+HSPs (highly-sensitive persons a.k.a. highly-attuned persons) just beginning to learn about their traits (Are you an HSP?)

 Artists, writers, and poets (and would-be creatives) working through creative blocks or seeking to establish an art practice